-39This graph was created by parameterizing the model as follows: $v(x) = \ln(x)$, $\pi(x) = x^2/2$, $\rho = 1/2$, $\tau = 1$, $\phi = 1/1000$, and F_1 , F_0 are truncated normal densities with mean 5 and support [1,9].

-simultaneously evade the risk of detection created by documentation requirement and to avoid its administrative costs.
-Relative to the no documentation density, the density of requests with the documentation requirement has a large excess mass at \tilde{g} and too little mass for an interval to the right of this point.
-Otherwise, at points sufficiently far to the left and right of \tilde{g} , the two densities overlap perfectly.
+39This graph was created by parameterizing the model as follows: $v(x) = \ln(x)$, $\pi(x) = x^2/2$, $\rho = 1/2$, documentation requirement-is shown by the solid line.
+Note that the density is smooth throughout its range.
+The density of requests with documentation required for all requests above \widetilde{g} is shown by the dashed line.
+This density is characterized by a large upward spike at \widetilde{g} , reflecting the choice of a subset of legitimate firms to avoid the administrative costs of the documentation requirement and the choice of a subset of fraudulent firms to simultaneously evade the risk of detection created by documentation requirement and to avoid its administrative costs.
+Relative to the no documentation density, the density of requests with the documentation requirement has a large excess mass at \widetilde{g} and too little mass for an interval to the right of this point.
+Otherwise, at points sufficiently far to the left and right of \widetilde{g} , the two densities overlap perfectly.